MurrayEfford/SECRbook/README.md

-# Spatially explicit capture--recapture
+# Spatially explicit capture-recapture

-Spatially explicit capture--recapture has opened new possibilities for analysing data from wildlife surveys over the last 20 years.
+Spatially explicit capture-recapture has opened new possibilities for analysing data from wildlife surveys over the last 20 years.
 Theory and software have advanced hand-in-hand with new field techniques.
 The expanding possibilities are a challenge for biologists.